nunticha-ploy/PickYourMeal/README.md

 - Add Role-Based Access Control (RBAC)
 - Update Backend Routes for authorization
 - Add Authentication Flow in Frontend but logout still not working
+- Change error return type
+- Test Register and Login with valid and invalid credentials